LawnchairLauncher/lawnicons/CONTRIBUTING.md

 Tips:
 - Avoid large differences between adjacent lines.
 - Use a gradual transition if it makes sense.
 For instance, `12 px` → `10 px` → `8 px`.
-- Apply a `14 px` stroke for minimalistic icons.
+- Apply a `14 px` stroke for minimal icons.
 - Reduce the main stroke weight depending on an icon density.

 **Black spots**